Qwertie-/Sub-Archive/README.md

 # Sub-Archive
 Archives websites linked on reddit and adds them to IPFS

-Requires python3, wget and redis. redis could probably be replaced with a Dapp on ethereum later
+Requires python3, wget, go-ipfs and redis(not used yet). redis could probably be replaced with a Dapp on Ethereum later.

+Usage: rename config.py.example to config.py and fill it out with the settings you want then run "python3 subarchive.py" to start